greatxue/coding_language/cpp_tut/4_cpp_stream.md

   istream & getline(char * s, streamsize n, char delim);
   ```

-The `istream` is in the parameter list of the first version but not in the second one.
+The `istream` is in the parameter list of the first version, but not in the second one.

 ## 4.4 String Streams